 This 1,342-foot peak isn’t as high as Carlton Peak, but it seems so because it juts directly out of Lake Superior.
 The views here are some of the most spectacular anywhere in the state!

-Short, but steep and vigorous—another one that demands good knees!
+This hike is short, but steep and vigorous—another one that demands good knees!
 It’s 2-3 miles up-and-back, depending where you begin (more on that below).

-The trail winds through forest up and up, with occasional views of the lake and Susie Islands to give you an idea of your progress.
-Just before the summit are wonderful overlooks with vistas of the the lake, the Susie Islands, the Canadian shoreline and, on a clear day, Isle Royale in the distance.
+The trail winds through forest up and up, with occasional views of the lake and the Susie Islands to give you an idea of your progress.
+Just before the summit there are wonderful overlooks with vistas of the the lake, the Susie Islands, the Canadian shoreline and, on a clear day, Isle Royale in the distance.